elgarcito/solvd-2-block-homework-8/Readme.md

 All CRUD operations should be supported using JDBC.
 Use connection pool from the below block.
 Implement Service layer with necessary abstraction to be able to switch between databases and frameworks.

-* All Crud operation with this requirements were done in master branch
+* All Crud operations with these requirements were done in the master branch

 ### 14/12/2024
 Exercises